anandkpatel/RestAssuredAPIAutomation/README.md

 **Now you all set to run the project.**

 ### It has following this implemented.
-1. Get All Employee Test Case Class
+1. Get All Employee Test Case
-2. Get Single Employee Test Case Class
+2. Get Single Employee Test Case
-3. Create Employee Record Test Case Class
+3. Create Employee Record Test Case
-4. Update Employee Record Test Case Class
+4. Update Employee Record Test Case
-5. Delete Employee Record Test Case Class
+5. Delete Employee Record Test Case

 **1. Steps to Run the Test suite using Maven**